MarcusZeal/mystara-isle-canon/content/Races/Triton.md

 ### Important Locations

 - **Coralholm**: The capital city of the Tritons, located deep beneath the ocean.
 It is a hub of governance, training, and magical study.
-- **Seaglass Haven**: A coastal city where Tritons interact with surface dwellers, serving as ambassadors and defenders of the shoreline.
 - **The Abyssal Trenches**: Deep, mysterious areas of the ocean where Tritons venture to combat ancient threats and uncover hidden knowledge.
 - **Major Coastal Cities**: Tritons, while rare, can be found in major coastal cities closest to Coralholm.
 Here, they often serve as diplomats, scholars, or defenders of the sea.